Dr. Hager Dental Laboratory

 - Full denture prosthetics

 In our dental laboratories, we only use materials that meet the highest worldwide quality standards in place at the time.
 These high-tech materials are individually tested using inspection methods from the field of biological dentistry, some also finding applications in space technologies.
 Combining the computer-controlled robots and the personal creativity of each and every dental technician can promise an aesthetic solution that will do justice to our patients’ high expectations.
-This high level of durability also means that we can provide patients with a 10-year guarantee on the dental prosthetic solutions we create.

 It is our aim for each dental prosthetic solution to be elaborated with patient and dentist working hand in hand, ensuring that our patients can leave the practice with both a big smile and feeling completely satisfied with the result.
 In this area, we set very high standards in terms of quality, aesthetics and durability.
 We are always happy to invite patients into our dental laboratory to have a peek over our technicians’ shoulders and see how they work.